eduardoboucas/buildtimes/_posts/2016-07-18-image-art-direction-using-html-picture-element-dadi-cdn.markdown

 </picture>
 {% endhighlight %}

-This is great, but it comes with a challenge: we now have to generate multiple crops for each image that needs to be displayed on the site.
-This creates a huge overhead and can quickly transform into a daunting task for any editorial workflow.
+This is great, but it comes with a challenge: we now have to generate multiple crops for each image that is to be displayed on the site.
+This creates a huge overhead and can quickly become a heavy burden to an editorial workflow.

 ## Cropping on-the-fly

 Ideally, we would have a single image file in its original dimensions and then generate the various crops as needed, on-the-fly.
 This can be done with the *just in time* image manipulation system of [DADI CDN](https://github.com/dadi/cdn), an open-source asset manipulation and delivery platform.

 A crop can be obtained by requesting the image with specific URL parameters.
-The following URL would get a `400x600` crop with a specific set of coordinates:
+The following URL would get a `400x600` crop, with the top left corner on the coordinates `600,150`:

 `http://cdn.url/img.jpg?width=400&height=600&resizeStyle=crop&crop=600,150,1000,750`